singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 nanoc view
 ```

-The commands above will create your Nanoc site, enter your site folder, compile your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/), in that order from the top and down.
+The commands above will create your Nanoc site, enter your site folder, build your site and offer it up for view at [http://localhost:3000/](http://localhost:3000/), in that order from the top and down.

 As is obvious, Nanoc is lightning fast and incredibly easy to get up and running with some basic content, as it comes with a file structure with some rudimentary content pre-installed.

 #### 4. Under the Hood
 Let's take a look at what's under the hood of this Nanoc site.
-First take a look at the folder structure, as depicted in the illustration below (or check your site folder in a file browser), the files and directories created are as follows:
+First take a look at the folder structure, as depicted in the illustration below, the files and directories created are as follows:

 ![nanoc_tree.png](/uploads/nanoc_tree.png)